History of Twelfth Night in Louisiana

 That evening after a parade on foot through the French Quarter, a private ball is presented at the Orpheum Theater by the city’s second-oldest Carnival organization, the Twelfth Night Revelers.
 Borrowing from a centuries-old European custom, the men roll out a giant cake and distribute slices to young ladies at the ball.
 The lucky young woman who receives the golden bean hidden inside the cake is declared queen; the remaining women receive silver beans and serve as maids in her majesty’s court.
 Be sure to check in advance to see how events may be affected in 2021 - and make plans to return for an even bigger and better Mardi Gras celebration in 2021.

 King Cake in History

-During the 17th and 18th Centuries, the Roi de la Feve (King of the Bean) was celebrated in both art and literature in Europe.
-“Twelfth Cakes” were annually featured in England.
+During the 17th and 18th Centuries, the Roi de la Feve (King of the Bean) was celebrated in both art and literature in Europe, and “Twelfth Cakes” were annually featured in England.
 Twelfth Night rituals took place in Creole homes in New Orleans when its French settlers brought the gateau des rois (king cake) custom with them.
-In 1870 the Twelfth Night Revelers formalized the Mardi Gras connection with its first parade and ball.
+In 1870, the Twelfth Night Revelers formalized the Mardi Gras connection with its first parade and ball.

 King Cake in Modern Times

-With a plastic baby doll tucked inside, the oval-shaped cinnamon dough brioche is covered in granulated sugar in the Mardi Gras colors of purple, gold, and green.
+With a small plastic baby doll tucked inside it today, the oval-shaped cinnamon dough brioche is covered in granulated sugar in the Mardi Gras colors of purple, gold and green.
 Custom dictates that whoever receives the tiny favor buys the next cake or gives the next party.
 Traditionalists will not eat a slice of king cake before Twelfth Night.
 By the early 21st Century, more than one million king cakes were being consumed locally each year, with another 75,000 shipped out of state via overnight couriers.